Festival Groups

 • Les Souillés De Fond De Cale

 Set the sails and weigh the anchors !
-The Souillés will take you along to a trip on the Coasts of Brittany, across the Channel and on a cruise across on the World’s seas !
+The Souillés will take you along to a trip on the Coasts of Brittany, across the Channel and on a cruise across on the World’s seas!
+Such a fine mix of traditional songs pickled with a very special Celtic sauce!

 • Les Vénus du Matelot

-Accompanied by a guitar or a cittern, they travel in the universe of the maritime repertoire by adding some personal compositions found in their logbook.
+Accompanied by a guitar or a cittern, they travel in the universe of the maritime repertoire by adding some personal compositions found in their logbook… The group takes you on polyphonic seas that are sometimes rough and sometimes moving.
+The revisited vocal arrangements refresh traditional sea shanties and bring emotion and originality..!!

-Les Vénus du Matelot are composed of two female voices, a male voice and a guitar.
+Les Vénus du Matelot are composed of 2 female voices, a male voice and a guitar.
 You will find Isa (voice), Christine (voice) and Jean-Louis (voice, guitar and cittern).

 • Loose Cannons